 Secondly, Willy Brandt was also the first west German chancellor to officially visit the GDR; his visit to Erfurt became history.
-During Willy Brandt’s overnight visit on March 19th to 20th in 1970, no treaties or agreements were concluded.
+During Willy Brandt’s overnight visit on March 19-20th, 1970, no treaties or agreements were concluded.
 However, something intangible yet significant happened.
 Being cheered by GDR citizens, Brandt’s visit indicated that the end to international isolation – triggered by his policy – posed dangers to the GDR regime.
-To this extent Erfurt might have been an hour of truth as the governing elite was confronted with the problem of how to avoid the risks that come to the fore when the fronts between East and West start to move.
+To this extent Erfurt can be seen as a moment of truth as the governing elite became aware of the risks associated with moving fronts between East and West.

-After his chancellorship, Brandt played an important role in the North-South Dialogue: As Chairman of the Independent Commission for International Development Issues, known as the Brandt Commission, he called for drastic changes in the global attitude towards development in the third world.
-In the North-South report, issued in 1980, he addressed the world's problems from a collective point of view and showed the path towards a more equitable international order.
+After his chancellorship, Brandt played an important role in the North-South Dialogue: As Chairman of the Independent Commission for International Development Issues, known as the Brandt Commission, he called for drastic changes in the global attitude towards development in the Global South.
+In the North-South report, issued in 1980, the commission addressed the world's problems from a collective point of view and showed the path towards a more equitable international order.

-He had a keen understanding of the fact that the future would need to bring a more balanced relationship between developed and developing countries and that we must work towards this future.
+He had a keen understanding of the fact that the future would need to bring a more balanced relationship between countries from both hemispheres and that we must work towards this future.
 With this in mind, he introduces his second report Common Crisis with the words:

 “A new century nears, and with it a new civilization.
 Could we not begin to lay the basis for that new community with reasonable relations among all people and nations, and to build a world in which sharing, justice, freedom and peace might prevail?”
 (Second Brandt report: Common Crisis: Cooperation for World Recovery, 1983)

-Considering all of his accomplishments and his rich political legacy, the Willy Brandt School carries his name and strives to educate students in his spirit: Our students should become active and unwavering leaders and policymakers in a changing world, they should be capable of facing reality and bringing about a new one, they should be daring in finding new solutions to pressing problems, while always acting with a strong sense of responsibility.
+Considering all of his accomplishments and his rich political legacy, the Willy Brandt School carries his name and strives to educate students in his spirit: Our students shall become active and unwavering leaders and policymakers in a changing world, they shall be capable of facing reality and bringing about a new one, they shall be daring in finding new solutions to pressing problems, while always acting with a strong sense of responsibility.